"phenomenally proactive, focused and practical"

 “[Peter] is particularly recommended for complex trade union issues” Chambers UK

-Begley v Chief Constable of Greater Manchester/IPCC Inquest LR 302 - Represented the family of a teenager who was tasered and assaulted by Officers of Greater Manchester Police at a 5-week Inquest.
+- Begley v Chief Constable of Greater Manchester/IPCC Inquest LR 302 - 5 Week Inquest - Represented the family of a man who was tasered and assaulted by Officers of Greater Manchester Police.
 First narrative verdict of a Jury which has partly attributed a death to the use of a taser.
 Subsequently recovered civil damages in a High Court claim on behalf of the family.
 The Jury’s verdict resulted in a Judicial Review claim against the IPCC in respect of the flawed investigation that had led to the exoneration of the Officers responsible for Mr Begley’s death.
 The IPCC’s Report was set aside and the disciplinary investigation was re-opened.

 - Schwartz v.
 Pennine Care NHS Trust - Claim on behalf of an Orthodox Jewish Claimant who was suffered psychiatric injury and physical self-harm as a result of being placed on a mixed hospital ward and subjected to abuse relating to his religious beliefs.Claims of clinical negligence, religious discrimination and pursuant to the Human Rights Act.